8BitMixtape/8Bit-Mixtape-NEO/README.md

 # 8Bit Mixtape NEO
 New Attiny85 based edition with Bootloader to program it via sound.

+## Documentation and Instructions

+See more documentation of the developments on this repo's wiki: https://github.com/8BitMixtape/8bitMixTape-SoundProg2085/wiki

 ## First Working prototypes
 See our first working prototype in the video: https://www.youtube.com/watch?v=9HnzJeK31R8

 ![Working prototype_taipei](https://github.com/8BitMixtape/8bitMixTape-SoundProg2085/blob/master/boards/FirstPrototype_Neo03/Tokyo_prototype_overview.jpg)

-See more documentation of the developments on this repo's wiki: https://github.com/8BitMixtape/8bitMixTape-SoundProg2085/wiki

 ## Background